ALL APPLICATIONS MUST BE SUBMITTED ONLINE FOLLOWING THE INSTRUCTIONS BELOW.

 Las Cruces, NM 88003-8001

-As part of this application, you will need to upload the following:
+As part of this application, you will need to upload ALL of the following:

-- One unofficial transcript from each college or university previously attended.
-Official transcripts must be submitted to the Graduate School once the Counseling Program has made a recommendation for admission.
-You will not be considered admitted until after the Graduate School also has reviewed your materials.
+- One unofficial transcript from every college or university you have attended.
+If the MA-CMHC program decides to recommend you for admission, official transcripts must be submitted to the Graduate School.
+You will not be considered admitted until after the Graduate School has reviewed these materials and made a final decision.
+For questions about the application process, please contact: Dr. Mike Kalkbrenner, Program Coordinator, Clinical Mental Health Counseling, firstname.lastname@example.org